 - Ironically, the ten second batteries can last you quite a while in the game as long as you're just exploring the darkness, but they burn out in a nanosecond if you try to use them in the single place in the game where you actually need a flashlight.

 - Justified in Déjà Vu II, as the game states that since your character took poor care of the flashlight, the batteries are corroded and have little power.
 The game also pokes fun at the battery technology of the 1940s.

-- The memorable Serpent's Grotto puzzle from the first game in The Legend of Kyrandia series involves clever use of multiple disposable Ten Second Flashlights.
+- The memorable Serpent's Grotto puzzle from the first game in The Legend of Kyrandia series involves clever use of multiple disposable flashlights.
 Serpent's Grotto consists mostly of a series of caverns with glowing Fireberry bushes growing at strategic locations throughout.
-When picked, a Fireberry continues to give off light for exactly three screens, so Brandon must explore the Grotto by dropping Fireberries on the floor to light up otherwise pitch-black rooms.
+Warmth (from Brandon's hand) causes the berries to decay and lose their glow (a Fireberry continues to give off light for exactly three screens when held); when they're on the cold floor, the decay stops and the glow remains constant.
+So Brandon must explore the Grotto by dropping Fireberries on the floor to light up otherwise pitch-black rooms.
 Get caught in a room with no bush and no berries, and the results are predictably unpleasant.

 - In a variant, the chemical glow-sticks from The Curse Of Blackmoor Manor will fail at least twice in a game, no matter how recently you acquired or activated them.

 - The lantern in The Legend Of Zelda C Di Games Link: The Faces of Evil and Zelda: Wand of Gamelon lasts for just a handful of seconds.